arisuland/tsubaki/README.md

   # Variable: TSUBAKI_REDIS_PORT
   port: Int
 ```

+## Frequently Asked Questions
+### Q. Why is Meilisearch a required service to run?
+> Since it's for indexing project and user names to use for the search bar, this will be under the [search](https://docs.arisu.land/graphql/queries#search)
+query which is ***not authenticated*** but API requests have a ratelimiter!

+### Q. Why Kafka over ...
+> Because Kafka will be more stabilized when using multiple Kafka brokers rather than <insert service here>. :3

+### Q. Why Go over ...?
+> Personally, I really like Go for creating backend applications.
+I could've used Rust but there was no libraries for my use case
+> that I could find (e.g. having Sentinel support for any Redis libraries)

 ## License
 **Tsubaki** is released under the **GPL-3.0** License by Noelware.
 If you wish to view the whole license, read the [LICENSE](/LICENSE) file.